 Mark Wood returns for England as Jonny Bairstow picked for 100th Test

-England have brought back express fast bowler Mark Wood as they attempt to salvage a consolation victory against India in the fifth Test in Dharamsala.
+England turn to Mark Wood to inject some pace into their bowling attack in pursuit of a consolation victory over India in the fifth Test in Dharamsala.

+The final Test of the series, which the hosts lead 3-1, will also see Jonny Bairstow make his 100th Test appearance in what has been a thrilling international career.
-Ollie Robinson makes way after a wicketless outing last week on his competitive comeback in Ranchi, where India moved into an unassailable 3-1 lead in the five-match series.

-Wood replacing Robinson is England’s only change to their XI as they persist with two spinners in Tom Hartley and Shoaib Bashir despite the coolest conditions of the tour in the foothills of the Himalayas.
+Ollie Robinson makes way for Wood, having failed to produce a wicket last week in Ranchi, with captain Ben Stokes making no further changes and reinforcing the strategy to play with two spinners in Tom Hartley and Shoaib Bashir.
+That’s despite cool conditions in the foothills of the Himalayas, while England expect Bashir to shake off a bout of illness, which forced him to skip Wednesday’s practice with an upset stomach.

-Bashir – alongside Robinson – missed practice on Wednesday due to an upset stomach but it is not thought the issue will stop him from playing in 24 hours’ time, where middle-order batter Jonny Bairstow will make his 100th Test appearance.

-England captain Ben Stokes said: “Before we even got here we thought it was probably going to be a three seam and one spin but turning up yesterday and seeing the wicket and again today, going with two seamers and two spinners is probably the right call.
+Robinson was also absent, with England captain Ben Stokes stating: “Before we even got here we thought it was probably going to be a three seam and one spin but turning up yesterday and seeing the wicket and again today, going with two seamers and two spinners is probably the right call.

 “We thought there would be a bit more grass on the wicket just because of where we are but overall I think the wicket looks an absolute belter.